QUASI-DEV/www/md/faq.md

 - To be inclusive: we're using smart contracts on the Ethereum blockchain so anyone, anywhere in the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, receive a reward in the form of DAO tokens which hold many benefits.

 - To incentivize backers: the funds held by the DAO will never be centrally managed.
-A reward, defined as a percentage, will be taken from each rental  transaction initiated by the Ethereum Computer and not paid in DAO tokens.
-These rewards will be sent to the DAO, giving it the option to use the accumulated funds to support its growth.
+A reward, expressed as a percentage, will be taken from each rental transaction initiated by the Ethereum Computer and not paid in DAO tokens.
+These rewards will be sent to the DAO, giving it the option to use the accumulated funds to support its growth, or redistribute them to token holders as dividends.

 - To keep governance fair and decentralized: DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute its profits amongst themselves.